 Never heard of fenugreek?
 Don’t worry — you’re not alone — but that doesn’t mean you should continue to be in the dark on this medicinal herb.
-In fact, I recommend utilizing fenugreek on a regular basis.
+In fact, I recommend using fenugreek on a regular basis.

 Why?
 Because fenugreek has some amazing health benefits that could transform your health and change your life for the better.
 How?
 It all starts with inflammation.
 As recent research shows, fenugreek helps reduce both internal and external inflammation … in addition to improving your sex life and reproductive function, as well as enhance nutrition for babies!